 So, why am I sharing all of these details with you?
 Well, first, because this group of grieving parents had more integrity, compassion, and organization than just about any group I have worked with for social change – and I wanted you to know that.
 Second, this next year, throughout Ohio, the Sandy Hook parents will be working to create Promise Communities.
 And we look forward to working with our fellow churches to make Columbus a Promise Community, where we will support having community programming and tools available for: (1) mental health “first aid;” (2) social and emotional learning programs for young people; (3) community connection programs (like the “No One Eats Alone” program for school age kids); and (4) firearm safety and access programs.

 At the end of yesterday’s program, I presented Mark Barden with a framed photograph of our St John’s Sandy Hook worship service in 2012.
 Mr Barden was moved to tears when he saw that his son six-year-old son Daniel was one of the iconic figures we lifted up and honored that day in our sanctuary.
 Mr Barden expressed his deep thanks to our congregation for making a prophetic witness on behalf of his child and the others who perished.

 In the shadow of the Sandy Hook tragedy, and the anniversary of 9/11 this week, on Sunday we will face two challenging Scripture texts: Genesis 50:15-21 and Matthew 18:21-35.
 Both texts are about the need to forgive, and yet, my sermon is entitled “But I Don’t Want to Forgive!”
 Come hear more about the real life implications of forgiving, forgetting (or not), and finding a way through life’s suffering – even the senseless slaughter of one’s child – toward healing and hope.

-In prayer and with thanksgiving for each of you,
+In prayer and thanksgiving for the courageous witness of our congregation,